lexibank/wangbai/README.md

-# Language Contact and Language Comparison
+# CLDF dataset derived from Wang's "Language Contact and Language Comparison" from 2004

 Cite the source dataset as